frephs/IS24-AM21/documentation_wip/network_protocol.md

     Client --) Server : TokenColorSetMessage
     end

-    loop to all the other clients
+    loop for each client in the lobby
-    Server --) Other clients in the lobby:  RemoveTokenColorMessage end
+    Server --) Other client in the lobby:  RemoveTokenColorMessage end